-There are two different methods to run services or scripts at boot time.
-The Magnia SG20 supports the standard RC boot scripts that are common on several Linux and Unix distributions.
-Depending on when your service or script needs to be run during the boot sequence, you can use the following methods of execution:
+There are a couple of different methods of having services or scripts run at boot time.
+The Magnia SG20 supports the standard RC boot scripts common on several Linux and Unix distributions.
+Depending on when your service or script needs to be run during the boot sequence, you can use two methods of execution:

-- 1 Create a standard RC script and create the proper links under /etc/rc.d/rc3.d to enable your script to be executed at a certain point in the boot. - 2 Add a Perl script to the /sa2/triggers/started directory to be executed during the "started" trigger which is executed near the end of every boot.
+- 1. Create a standard RC script and create the proper links under /etc/rc.d/rc3.d to enable your script to be executed at a certain point in the boot. - 2.
+Add a Perl script to the /sa2/triggers/started directory to be executed during the started trigger which is executed near the end of ever boot.
 This method is not recommended for starting daemon tasks.

-To start daemon or application processes at boot time, you need to make sure that they are shut down properly when an orderly shutdown is started on the SG20.
+If you are starting daemon or application processes at boot time, you need to make sure that they are shutdown properly when an orderly shutdown is started on the SG20.
 You should create an RC script for starting and stopping your daemon processes.
-The /etc/rc.d/init.d directory on the SG20 contains several examples of scripts that stop and start daemon tasks.
+There are several examples in the /etc/rc.d/init.d directory on the SG20 of scripts that stop and start daemon tasks.

-A simple and straightforward example of an application start-and-stop script is the /etc/ rc.d/init.d/snmpd startup script.
+A simple and straightforward example of an application start and stop script is the /etc/rc.d/init.d/snmpd startup script.
 This script starts and stops the SNMPD system daemon on the SG20.
-In this example, if your startup script creates an empty file in /var/lock/subsys/, then your startup script also gets called with a stop argument when the system is shutting down.
-It is recommended that you implement code in your start-andstop script to handle the stop parameter and shut down your application tasks in an orderly manner.
-Doing so helps to avoid termination of the application tasks and loss of data when the system is shut down.
+As in this example, if your startup script creates an empty file in /var/lock/subsys/ then your startup script will also get called with a stop argument when the system is shutting down.
+It is recommended that you implement code in your start/stop script to handle the stop parameter and shut down your application tasks in an orderly manner.
+This will help avoid possible killing of the application tasks and loss of data when the system is shutdown.

-Your start and stop script should accept a "stop" parameter which will send signals to your application and daemon tasks, arranging for an orderly shutdown.
-Tasks that are not shut down in an orderly manner at this time are terminated by the operating system during the last stage of system shutdown.
+You need to make sure that all of your running tasks and daemons are stopped when your startup script is called with a stop command.
+Your start / stop script should send signals to your application and daemon tasks, arranging for an orderly shutdown and cleanup of temporary files.
+Tasks that are not shutdown in an orderly manner at this time will be terminated by the operating system during the last stage of system shutdown.